2016 Vanuatuan general election: 2016 Malo/Aore by-election

 A by-election was called in June 2016 to elect an MP for the Malo/Aore constituency after the death of Havo Molisale.
 Uri Warawara of the Land and Justice Party defeated Bani Livo, an independent candidate.

+2018 Tanna by-election

+Caused by the incumbent Joe Natuman being convicted of conspiracy to pervert the course of justice.
+The election was held on 25 September 2018.
+Jimmy Nipo was elected.

 2019 Efate Rural by-election

 Caused by the death of incumbent MP Jerry Kanas (elected as an independent before joining Leaders Party of Vanuatu).
 Held on 2 September 2019, it resulted in a victory for Edwin Kalorisu of the Leaders Party.